black-sliver/wswrap/README.md

     * you may have to `#define ASIO_NO_WIN32_LEAN_AND_MEAN` (standalone) or `BOOST_ASIO_NO_WIN32_LEAN_AND_MEAN` (boost) before including wswrap.hpp, move wswrap include before windows.h and define `_WIN32_WINNT` globally.
     * link against ws2_32
+    * when using SSL, also link against crypt32

 ## API